 Aside from making sure you have a Visa or Mastercard, the most important thing to check is whether or not your credit card charges foreign transaction fees.
 When you’re charged for every transaction, it can add up very quickly!

 💡 If you don’t already have a suitable card available, consider opening up an account with Wise, a money transfer service.
 You can hold money in multiple currencies, request a debit card (physical or digital), and make purchases like you would with a regular card.
-Their fees and conversation rates are fair and transparent.
+Their fees and conversion rates are fair and transparent.
 Learn more about traveling abroad with a Wise debit card HERE.

 When do you need physical cash in Paris?